koderAP/Linux-Kernel-Scheduler/README.md

 ## Limitations and Future Work

 * Assumes number of threads ≤ number of CPU cores.
-* Currently supports only static gang registration (no dynamic resizing).
 * No per-gang time-quota enforcement (can be extended via `task_tick`).

 ---